testomatio/java-reporter/README.md

 ### Usage

-Use the `Testomatio` facade to attach files to your tests:
+Use the `Testomatio` facade to attach files to your tests.
 Multiple files can be provided to the `Testomatio.artifact(String ...)` method.

 ```java